 Important note: The use of EM products as components in medical devices and/or medical applications, including but not limited to, safety and life supporting systems, where malfunction of such EM products might result in damage to and/or injury or death of persons is expressly prohibited, as EM products are neither destined nor qualified for use as components in such medical devices and/or medical applications.
-The prohibited use of EM products in such medical devices and/or medical applications is exclusively at the risk of the customer
+The prohibited use of EM products in such medical devices and/or medical applications.
+The prohibited use of EM products in such medical applications is exclusively at the risk of the customer